yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-15-Calculation-of-Radioactive-Equilibrium.md

 $$ \overline{t}=1/\lambda $$

-From equation (3), we can see that over one mean lifetime, the radioactivity falls to $1/e$ of its initial value.
+From equation (3), we can see that during one mean lifetime, the radioactivity falls to $1/e$ of its initial value.
 From equation (4), the following relationship holds between mean lifetime and half-life:

 $$ \overline{t}=\frac {T_{1/2}}{0.693}=1.44T_{1/2} \tag{6} $$